Upcoming Personal Finance Classes

 This class is for anyone who has a financial advisor or is considering hiring one.

-You will learn a specific approach to select, evaluate, and compensate a financial advisor; this includes how to determine their suitability, competency, performance, and fiduciary commitment.
+You will learn how to select, evaluate, and compensate a financial advisor; this includes determining their suitability, competency, performance, and fiduciary commitment.
 You will also learn the various models by which financial advisors are compensated and which is the most suitable, least conflicted, and least costly.